We invest in and support child nutrition program access

 OUR COLLECTIVE GOAL

-Change the trajectory of hunger-relief for Minnesota’s children living in urban, suburban, and rural economic hardship so they can realize their full potential.
+Change the trajectory of hunger relief for Minnesota’s children living in urban, suburban, and rural economic hardship so they can realize their full potential.

-OUR GUIDING PRINCIPLE: Kids should only be hungry to learn.
+Kids should only be hungry to learn.

 Working to close the academic achievement gap for low income kids, we believe that nutrition is key to supporting their learning performance and health outcomes.
 In conjunction with our research and evaluation partner EnSearch, Inc., we created a proprietary analytics tool drawn from data sources at the Minnesota Departments of Education, Health, and Human Services.
 Our Child Nutrition Index allows Hunger Impact Partners and its stakeholders to target markets, numbers of eligible children and geographic locations with severe need across the state.
 It is the combination of rich data, localized problem-solving, and proven meal delivery model implementation that sets our work apart.